edytawrobel/CV/README.md

 ## Edyta Wrobel

 A former project manager, Women in Tech scholar at Thoughtworks and Makers Academy, learning how to code.
-An advocate of positive social change through the smart and responsible use of technology, therefore, looking for a role in environemnt that cares about it as much as I do.
+An advocate of positive social change through the smart and responsible use of technology, therefore, looking for a role in the environment of the like-mided individuals.
 ## Skills

 #### Project Management